Channel 4: Channel 4 HD

-In mid-2006 Channel 4 ran a six-month closed trial of HDTV, as part of the wider Freeview HD experiment via the Crystal Palace transmitter to London and parts of the home counties, including the use of Lost and Desperate Housewives as part of the experiment, as US broadcasters such as ABC already have an HDTV back catalogue.
+In mid-2006, Channel 4 ran a six-month closed trial of HDTV, as part of the wider Freeview HD experiment via the Crystal Palace transmitter to London and parts of the home counties, including the use of Lost and Desperate Housewives as part of the experiment, as US broadcasters such as ABC already have an HDTV back catalogue.

 On 10 December 2007, Channel 4 launched a high-definition television simulcast of Channel 4 on Sky's digital satellite platform, after Sky agreed to contribute toward the channel's satellite distribution costs.
 It was the first full-time high-definition channel from a terrestrial UK broadcaster.

 On 31 July 2009, Virgin Media added Channel 4 HD on channel 146 (later on channel 142, now on channel 141) as part of the M pack.
-On 25 March 2010 Channel 4 HD appeared on Freeview channel 52 with a placeholding caption, ahead of a commercial launch on 30 March 2010, coinciding with the commercial launch of Freeview HD.
+On 25 March 2010, Channel 4 HD appeared on Freeview channel 52 with a placeholding caption, ahead of a commercial launch on 30 March 2010, coinciding with the commercial launch of Freeview HD.
 On 19 April 2011, Channel 4 HD was added to Freesat on channel 126.
 As a consequence, the channel moved from being free-to-view to free-to-air on satellite during March 2011.
 With the closure of S4C Clirlun in Wales on 1 December 2012, on Freeview, Channel 4 HD launched in Wales on 2 December 2012.

 The channel carries the same schedule as Channel 4, broadcasting programmes in HD when available, acting as a simulcast.
 Therefore, SD programming is broadcast upscaled to HD.
 The first true HD programme to be shown was the 1996 Adam Sandler film Happy Gilmore.
 From launch until 2016 the presence of the 4HD logo on screen denoted true HD content.

 On 1 July 2014, Channel 4 +1 HD, an HD simulcast of Channel 4 +1, launched on Freeview channel 110.
 It closed on 22 June 2020 to help make room on COM7 following the closure of COM8 on Freeview.
-On 22 June 2020 Channel4+1 HD and 4Seven HD were removed from Freeview.
+4Seven HD were removed from Freeview also.

 On 20 February 2018, Channel 4 announced that Channel 4 HD and All 4 would no longer be supplied on Freesat from 22 February 2018.
 Channel 4 HD returned to the platform on 8 December 2021, along with the music channel portfolio of The Box Plus Network.

 On 27 September 2022, the other 6 advertising regions of Channel 4 (South, Midlands, North, Scotland, Northern Ireland and Rep of Ireland) were made available in HD on Sky and Virgin Media.
 Prior to this, Channel 4 HD was only available in the London advertising region.

-All 4
+Video on demand

-All 4 is a video on demand service from Channel 4, launched in November 2006 as 4oD.
+Channel 4's video on demand service, known simply as "Channel 4" since April 2023, launched in November 2006 as "4oD", and was renamed "All 4" in March 2015.
 The service offers a variety of programmes recently shown on Channel 4, E4, More4 or from their archives, though some programmes and movies are not available due to rights issues.